clemak27/linux_setup/README.md

 <!--   /> -->
 <!-- </p> -->

-This repo contains my dotfiles + setup for my Linux PCs.
+This repo contains my dotfiles + setup for my Linux PCs + Steam Deck.

 ## About